As Russia mourns concert hall attack, some families are wondering if their loved ones are alive

 He hasn't seen a message from Yana Pogadaeva since she sent her husband two photos from the Crocus City Hall music venue.

-After Igor saw the reports of gunmen opening fire on concertgoers, he rushed to the site but couldn't find her in the numerous ambulances or among the hundreds of people who had made their way out of the venue.
+After Pogadaev saw the reports of gunmen opening fire on concertgoers, he rushed to the site, but couldn't find her in the numerous ambulances or among the hundreds of people who had made their way out of the venue.

 ''I went around, searched, I asked everyone, I showed photographs.
-No one saw anything, no one could say anything,'' Pogadaev told The Associated Press in a video message.
+No one saw anything, no one could say anything,'' Pogadaev told the AP in a video message.

-As the death toll mounted on Saturday, Igor scoured hospitals in Moscow and the Moscow region, looking for information on newly admitted patients.
+As the death toll mounted on Saturday, Pogadaev scoured hospitals in the Russian capital and the Moscow region, looking for information on newly admitted patients.

 But his wife wasn't among the 154 reported injured, nor on the list of 50 victims authorities have already identified, he said.